The SVA Library offers many options for library instruction:

-Designed for freshman Art History and Humanities students.
+Designed for first year Art History and Humanities students, or any beginner researchers.
 Also useful to any class that encourages research for academic and/or studio work.

 A librarian will introduce your students to a wide array of physical and digital resources while impressing some of the basic tenets of information and visual literacy.
 Please make every effort to schedule this session at a time when your students are required to conduct research for your class.
 Having immediate practical application of the content is essential to retention.
 A portion of the session will be dedicated to active research with the librarian on hand to guide and assist.